anuragsharma140897/cloud-resume-challenge/README.md

 4- View Count Functionality with Lambda: Deployed a Lambda function using Python script to count website views and display them on the website.

-5- Storing view count in Dynamo DB- Dynamo DB with store the website view count.
+5- Storing view count in Dynamo DB Database: Dynamo DB with store the website view count.

 6- Version Control with Git: used to track changes to the website's codebase using Git.
 This allowed us for collaboration and version management.